td-berlin/lambda_ruby_bundler/README.md

 File.write('bundle.zip', executor.run.read)
 ```

+### Ruby versions

+Currently, Lambda supports only Ruby 2.5 environment - specifically, `2.5.5`.
+At the moment of writing this Readme, newest version from `2.5.x` family is `2.5.7`.

+Your application is expected to work properly on Ruby 2.5.5, but the `LambdaRubyBundler` does not verify it in any way.
+To ease the development of the application, the `ruby` entry from Gemfile will be removed while bundling gems, allowing you to develop your application with any ruby version.

+Note that it is still best to use a version from Ruby 2.5.x family - other versions might be packaged successfully, but might not work when deployed to Lambda!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.